delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_7.md

 toc: false
 ---

-We should now see the Twitter column present in our Employees table and in a Twitter field in our `Add Employee` form.
+We should now see the Notes field present in our patient record and in a Twitter field in our `Add Employee` form.
 We will also add a new employee to validate our new feature works.

 ### YOUR STEPS FOR THIS SCENE:

 1. Bring Chrome to the foreground
 2. Click on the `Patients DEV` button on the bookmark bar.
+(Skupp)
 3. Log in to the development instance of the Patients application using [credentials](credentials.html){:target="_blank"}
    {% include custom/image_popout.html file="acti/validate_our_build_1.png" %}
 4. If you logged in successfully, you should see a list of patients in your browser